Getting started

 |---|---|---|

-The public site includes security posture, privacy, terms, DPA, and cookie drafts so buyers can see the expected review shape.
-They remain launch placeholders until the legal entity, jurisdiction, subprocessors, retention schedule, and approved commitments are filled in.
+The public site publishes the security posture, privacy policy, terms, DPA, and cookie policy so buyers can follow the full review path, including the contracting entity, jurisdiction, subprocessors, retention schedule, and commitments.